dymmond/asyncz/docs/en/docs/dashboard/dashboard.md

 ## What it provides

 - an overview page with scheduler, task-state, and recent-run summaries
+- a runtime page with scheduler state, timing, store, and executor metadata
 - a task list with search, state/executor/trigger filters, sortable views, and last-run status
 - per-task actions for Run now, pause, resume, remove, and history inspection
 - bulk task actions for Run now, pause, resume, and remove